Westchester DUI Lawyer/

 Nobody sets out to get a DUI charge.
 But if you have a few drinks and get out on the road, these things can happen.
 Drinking and driving can lead to serious accidents which can cause additional charges to be filed if a person is injured or killed due to an accident.

-If you or a loved one has been arrested for driving under the influence, contact the Law Office of Michael D. Litman today.
+If you or a loved one has been arrested for driving under the influence, contact Mike to learn about the process after you’re charged with a DUI.
 We offer a free consultation, so there’s no obligation when you pick up the phone or send us an email.
-Contact us and we’ll let you know your options.
+Contact our DUI attorney at 914-600-3168 and we’ll let you know your options.

-Contact Michael D. Litman
+Contact DUI Attorney Michael D. Litman

 Driving under the influence includes a range of charges, each of which is handled in a slightly different way.
 For example, an individual with a higher blood alcohol level may be charged with aggravated driving while intoxicated, instead of simply driving while intoxicated.
 An individual found guilty of multiple cases of driving under the influence within a 10-year period will face harsher penalties on subsequent offenses.